Familial amyloid polyneuropathy: Prognosis

 In the absence of a liver transplant, FAP is invariably fatal, usually within a decade.
 The disadvantage of liver transplantation is that approximately 10% of the subjects die from the procedure or complications resulting from the procedure, which is a form of gene therapy wherein the liver expressing wild-type and mutant TTR is replaced by a liver only expressing wild-type TTR.
 Moreover, transplanted patients must take immune suppressants (medications) for the remainder of their life, which can lead to additional complications.

 In late 2011, the European Medicines Agency approved the transthyretin kinetic stabilizer Tafamidis or Vyndaqel discovered by Jeffery W. Kelly and developed by FoldRx pharmaceuticals (acquired by Pfizer in 2010) for the treatment of FAP based on clinical trial data.
 Tafamidis (20 mg once daily) slowed the progression of FAP over a 36-month period and importantly reversed the weight loss and muscle wasting associated with disease progression.

 Epidemiology

 This disease is endemic in Portuguese locations Póvoa de Varzim and Vila do Conde (Caxinas), with more than 1000 affected people, coming from about 500 families, where 70% of the people develop the illness.
 All the analysed Portuguese families presented the same haplotype (haplotype I) associated with the Met 30 mutation.
 In northern Sweden, more specifically Skellefteå (it is locally called Skelleftesjukan, the Skellefteå disease), 1.5% of the population has the mutated gene.
 There are many other populations in the world who exhibit the illness after having developed it independently.

+The disease is somewhat prevalent in Cyprus.
+Mean age of onset was 46 years, and penetrance is estimated to be 28%, both of which differ from the Portuguese and Swedish populations.